Veronique Thouvenot: Zero Mothers Die

-Dr. Thouvenot is a co-founder of Zero Mothers Die, a globally recognized initiative aimed at decreasing maternal and child mortality rates.
-The project stands as a testament to the unacceptable reality of approximately 300,000 women and 6 million children under five who die each year due to preventable or treatable conditions.
-Zero Mothers Die employs low-cost mobile technology to achieve its goals.
-It aims to reduce maternal mortality rates by making healthcare and relevant information more accessible to women during their pregnancies and postnatal period.
-This initiative thus brings a unique intersection of public health and digital innovation, underpinned by the values of equity and accessibility.
+Dr. Thouvenot is a co-founder of Zero Mothers Die, a campaign unveiled at a United Nations General Assembly event in September 2014 that uses information and communications technologies (including mobile technology) to deliver maternal, newborn and child health information.

+For context, the World Health Organization estimates that about 260,000 women died during and following pregnancy and childbirth in 2023, and UN estimates indicate that about 4.8 million children died before the age of five in 2023; many deaths are preventable.

+Zero Mothers Die has been described as using low-cost mobile technology to improve access to health information for women during pregnancy and the postnatal period.
+Mobile health and telemedicine are also used in maternal–fetal medicine in multiple settings worldwide.

 The cornerstone of Zero Mothers Die lies in reducing maternal and child mortality rates.
 This is achieved by improving access to critical healthcare information for pregnant women.
 The initiative leverages mobile technologies to deliver voice and text messages in local languages and dialects, making health information both accessible and comprehensible for all women regardless of their literacy or linguistic background.
 One of the vital objectives of Zero Mothers Die is to boost mobile phone ownership and use among women, thereby reducing the mobile phone gender gap.
 The initiative takes an innovative approach by facilitating connections with healthcare workers through the allocation of free airtime that is specifically limited to calling local healthcare facilities and workers.
 This access empowers women with vital information and creates a direct channel of communication between them and the healthcare services they require.

 In addition to the women themselves, Zero Mothers Die places a significant focus on community health workers.
 It uses tablets and smartphones equipped with tools to aid their work and deliver up-to-date training materials in local dialects.
 By doing so, the initiative contributes to improved maternal and child health at the community level.